01 of 07

 Open the can of Venetian plaster and, if necessary, add the tint.
 Mix the ingredients thoroughly.

-Start at a corner of the room.
-Apply the plaster with a flexible steel trowel or a 4- to 6-inch drywall knife.
+Starting at a corner of the room, apply the plaster with a flexible steel trowel or a 4- to 6-inch-wide drywall knife.
 Apply a thin coat of plaster while holding the trowel at a 15- to 30-degree angle.
 Spread the plaster with varying lengths and angles of strokes.

 Don't worry about covering every square inch evenly.
 Let some of the original wall surface show through in spots, but keep the surface reasonably smooth.
 Clean off the trowel from time to time to keep dried plaster from getting into your finish.
 Let the plaster dry thoroughly (about four hours) before applying the next coat.Continue to 6 of 7 below.

 Apply the Second Coat

 Use the same color of Venetian plaster for the second coat.
 Holding the trowel or drywall knife at a 60- to 90-degree angle, apply another thin layer of plaster.
 Use overlapping (X-shaped) long and short strokes.
 Cover the surface thoroughly, filling voids and removing high spots.
 Let the plaster dry for at least 24 hours before moving on to the finish treatment.Continue to 7 of 7 below.

 The final steps of a Venetian plaster job involve burnishing the surface, and perhaps applying a topcoat.
 To burnish, rub the surface with very fine sandpaper (400- or 600-grit) using a circular motion.
 Clean the surface with a damp cloth.
 Create a more polished look by rubbing the surface with the flat side of a clean trowel or putty knife.